Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

  4. The project was completed with Agile development.

  5. It was a test-driven development; all functions of the server were tested by a corresponding test.

+ 6. Read readme file in the repository for more detailed information.